 In city government, these things can take time.
 And often unions can help stop any efforts to get rid of an employee.
 His record was clean, it seemed.
 But, my deputy director found out he’s done this before with other bosses.
 And so I decided that someone needed to get this in his record and stop him.
 And I needed to get him transferred.
 Fast.
 And I did.
 Thankfully.

-So what if your employee has a crush on you?
+What if employee has a crush on you?